-- Period Covered File a 2002 Wisconsin return for calendar year 2002 and fiscal years that begin in 2002.
-For a fiscal year or short taxable year, fill in the taxable year beginning and ending dates in the taxable year space at the top of the form. - Name and Address If the front cover of your booklet has a mailing label with the partnership's name and address, remove the label and place it in this area.
+■ Period Covered - File a 2003 Wisconsin return for calendar year 2003 and fiscal years that begin in 2003.
+For a fiscal year or short taxable year, fill in the taxable year beginning and ending dates in the taxable year space at the top of the form.

+■ Name and Address - If the front cover of your booklet has a mailing label with the partnership's name and address, remove the label and place it in this area.
 Make any necessary corrections on the label.
-If you didn't receive a booklet with a label, print or type the partnership's name and address. - A, B, and C. Identifying Numbers Enter the partnership's federal employer identification number (EIN), Wisconsin seller's permit, use tax, or consumer's use tax number, and Wisconsin employer identification (withholding) number. - D and H. Contact Person Enter the name and telephone number of the person the Department should contact with any questions regarding this return. - E. Amended Return Check the box if this is an amended return. - F. Partnership Terminated Check the box if the partnership terminated during the taxable year. - G. Request for 2003 Forms Check the box if you want the Department to send you partnership forms for 2003. - I. Check the box indicating which type of entity is filing this return.
+If you didn't receive a booklet with a label, print or type the partnership's name and address.

+■ A, B, and C. Identifying Numbers - Enter the partnership's federal employer identification number (EIN), Wisconsin seller's permit, use tax, or consumer's use tax number, and Wisconsin employer identification (withholding) number.

+■ D and H. Contact Person - Enter the name and telephone number of the person the Department should contact with any questions regarding this return.

+E. Amended Return - Check the box if this is an amended return.

+■ F. Partnership Terminated - Check the box if the partnership terminated during the taxable year.

+■ G. Request for 2004 Forms - Check the box if you want the Department to send you partnership forms for 2004.

+■ I. Check the box indicating which type of entity is filing this return.
 If your entity is not one of the types listed, check the "Other" box and indicate the type of entity next to this box.

+■ J. Check the box if the entity has \$4 million or more of gross receipts, as defined on page 3.
+The entity is required to file Form 3S and pay the recycling surcharge.

 IMPORTANT - The Wisconsin partnership law is based on the federal Internal Revenue Code (IRC).
-However, Wisconsin income must be figured using the Internal Revenue Code as amended to December 31, 1999, with certain exceptions.
+However, Wisconsin income must be figured using the Internal Revenue Code as amended to December 31, 2002, with the exceptions listed below.
+The Internal Revenue Code applies for Wisconsin purposes at the same time as for federal purposes.